isomerpages/csa-sicw1/_media/Media Accreditation.md

 **1.2 Accreditation Principles**

-Editors of publications and media agencies are requested to take note of the following principles to ensure that media accreditation is restricted to professional journalists, photographers, camera crews and bloggers:
+Editors of publications and media agencies are requested to take note of the following principles to ensure that media accreditation is restricted to professional journalists, photographers, camera crews and bloggers
 <br><br>i.
 The organiser considers the media pass to be a working tool to be used only by bona fide members of the press.
 Marketing personnel, sub-editors, staff of the publication’s secretariat, etc. cannot be accredited as media.
 <br><br>ii.
 The organiser will only accredit media personnel from publications and agencies, and professional bloggers:
 * With a circulation size and quality that fulfil the criteria of the organiser.